Antitrust and Competition Law

-From the media, newspapers, magazines, on TV we constantly see and hear about ‘low’ prices, ‘best’ product, uniqueness and safety of medicines, wide choice, brand, ‘number one’ product etc.
+From the carriers of outdoor information, newspapers, magazines, television screens, we constantly see and hear about the “low” prices, the “best” product, the uniqueness and safety of medicines, choice, brand, product “number one” and the like.

-Dissemination of misleading information is actually one more violation of the competition law.
-In the overall structure of violations the share of such violations is 90%.
+The dissemination of misleading information is a separate violation of the law on protection against unfair competition.
+In the general structure of violations, their share is 90%.

-Under the special attention of the Antimonopoly Committee of Ukraine are the signboards, outdoor advertising boards, slogans, packaging, product labels, promotional stickers and the like.
-And the types of markets do not matter for the Committee.
+Under the special attention of the bodies of the Antimonopoly Committee of Ukraine are external signs, advertising boards, slogans, packaging, product labels, promotional stickers and the like.
+Moreover, the types of markets for the Committee do not matter.